Financing Your Degree

 Students seeking financial advice should reach out to SRFS here for more information.
 For all prospective students who are planning to apply for federal loans, we recommend completing the Free Application for Federal Student Aid (FAFSA) using Penn's institutional code #003378.
+Penn SRFS' information on graduate loans can be found here.
 We also recommend reviewing the Association of Schools and Programs of Public Health (ASPPH) resource for financing your degree here.
 Below you can read more about opportunities we offer to assist with covering tuition costs.

 Tuition Support from the MPH Program

 All tuition assistance coming from the MPH program involve waiving some portion of tuition on a per CU (credit unit) basis.
 Note that University fees are not waived.

 - Merit scholarships

 - There is no additional application essay required.
 Merit scholarships are determined by a committee during the application process.
 Preference will be given to those who will increase the diversity of the public health workforce, including first generation learners.
 Potential awardees will be invited for an additional interview (video or in person) by the Merit Scholarship committee.
 Awards typically cover from 4 to 10 CU (i.e. up to 70% of tuition).

 - Returning Peace Corps volunteers (RPCV) are eligible for a 7 CU tuition waiver (50% of tuition).
 No additional application is required to be considered for this Fellowship beyond the SOPHAS application.